 As they work in and outside of the classroom, they grow as people.
 They see the world from a new perspective.
 They learn skills such as responsibility, communication and project management.
 They recognize what it means to care for themselves and others.
 They recognize their value and find meaning in their work.

 Teams of 3-4 identify a social problem they care about and come up with a way to help solve it

-Together with a business mentor, teams create a plan for taking action
+Together with a business coach, teams create a plan for taking action

 Students have the semester to work their plan and make their Big Idea come to life